 Try to include your keyword phrase in at least one heading or sub-heading.

-1.2.4 The Body of the Article
+Body of the article

-For keyword density, use the free Yoast SEO plugin and follow the plugin’s recommendations.
+Install the free Yoast SEO plugin and follow the plugin’s recommendations.

-1.2.6 The First 100 Words
+First 100 words

 And that increases your bounce rate which in turn will cause Google to start moving your page down the SERPs (search engine results page).

 Given that the Conclusion sums up the whole article, it’s more than likely that the algorithm expects to find your main keyword in the Conclusion.